nbastonpaz/Thesis_CF_ETI_Microbiota/README.md

 # Thesis_CF_ETI_Microbiota
-_**“Impact of New Cystic Fibrosis Treatments on the Composition and Functionality of the Lung and Gut Microbiota”**_
+_**“Impact of New Cystic Fibrosis Treatments on the Composition and Functionality of Lung and Gut Microbiota”**_
 - Chapter I: Composition and functionality of the gut and airway microbiota after one year of elexacaftor-tezacaftor-ivacaftor.
 - Chapter II: Dietary intake, body composition, and fecal microbiome characterization in children and adolescents after one year of elexacaftor-tezacaftor-ivacaftor.
 - Chapter III: Longitudinal genomic dynamics of Pseudomonas aeruginosa after one year of elexacaftor-tezacaftor-ivacaftor.